 Long-chain hydroxyacyl-CoA dehydrogenase deficiency (LCHADD):

 This deficiency is the 2nd most common fatty acid oxidation defect.
 It shares many features of MCADD, but patients may also have cardiomyopathy; rhabdomyolysis, massive creatine kinase elevations, and myoglobinuria with muscle exertion; peripheral neuropathy; and abnormal liver function.
-Mothers with an LCHADD fetus often have HELLP syndrome (hemolysis, elevated liver enzymes, low platelets—see Abnormalities of Pregnancy: Diagnosis) during pregnancy.
+Mothers with an LCHADD fetus often have HELLP syndrome (hemolysis, elevated liver enzymes, low platelets—see Diagnosis) during pregnancy.

 Diagnosis is based on the presence of excess long-chain hydroxy acids on organic acid analysis and on the presence of their carnitine conjugates in an acylcarnitine profile or glycine conjugates in an acylglycine profile.
 LCHADD can be confirmed by enzyme study in skin fibroblasts.